 - Managerial Economics

 - Multinational Corporate Environment

 - Operations Management

-With a master’s degree in human resources, HR professionals may qualify for advanced jobs in North Dakota.
-Examples of HR jobs that required or preferred applicants who hold a master’s degree include (from a survey of open positions taken in May 2015, shown here for illustrative purposes only):
+With a master’s degree in human resources, HR professionals may qualify for more advanced jobs in North Dakota.
+Examples of HR jobs that required or preferred applicants who hold a master’s degree include (shown for illustrative purposes only):

 - Human Resource Generalist for North Dakota State University in Fargo

 - Plant Human Resources Manager for CNH Industrial in Fargo